-Feedback comprises two ways of gathering user feedback data: directly via a user survey and indirectly via statistics by collecting user's session data.
+Feedback comprises two ways of gathering user feedback data: directly through a user survey and indirectly through statistical analysis by collecting user's session data.

-At the end of a Saros session the user is sometimes asked to participate in a User Survey.
-This happens the first time when a user ends his first session and after that in an interval what can be configured by the user.
-He also has the option to turn this request on and off.
+At the end of a Saros session, the user is sometimes asked to participate in a User Survey.
+This happens when a user ends his/her first session and periodically after a certain number of sessions.
+This interval can be configured by the user.
+It is also possible to turn this request on and off.

-- Some general informations (Eclipse version, Java version, Saros version, Operating system)
+- some general information (Eclipse version, Java version, Saros version, Operating system),

-- A random session ID, consisting of just a random number.
+- a random session ID, consisting of a random number,

-- A random user ID, consisting of a timestamp and a random number.
+- a random user ID, consisting of a timestamp and a random number, and

 Using a Pseudonym

-Since we treat your data anonymous, we have no way of identifying you unless you choose so.
-You can identify yourself by setting a pseudonym in the preferences (Windows -> Preferences -> Saros -> Feedback -> Identify me using this pseudonym).
-Once you communicate this pseudonym we can look in the set of statistic information and retrieve your data.
-We created this possibility mainly for people which are collaborating with us and for our own debugging so that our statistical data on Distributed Pair Programming is not tainted.
-Yet we can also use this to delete your statistical data should you ever wish to do so.
+Since we treat your data anonymous, we have no way of identifying you unless you choose to be identifiable.
+This can be achieved by setting a pseudonym in the preferences (Windows -> Preferences -> Saros -> Feedback -> Identify me using this pseudonym).
+After you've set this pseudonym we can search for it in the set of statistical data.
+We created this possibility mainly for people collaborating with us and to ensure that our debugging does not distort our statistical data on Distributed Pair Programming.
+Yet we can also use this to delete your statistical data should you ever wish for us to do so.

 Get in contact with us

-There are different ways to help us improving Saros.
+There are different ways to help us improve Saros.

 - Tell us how you like Saros by sending an email to

-- Contact us directly via our web form
+- Contact us directly throug our web form

-- Submit a bug or feature request to our Bug-Tracker at SourceForge
+- Submit a bug or feature request to our Bug-Tracker on SourceForge